AI

 Building for the long term

-Testing needs to cover edge cases and unexpected inputs.
-Your agent performed well on the test data.
-Great.
-Now test it with: incomplete inputs, contradictory instructions, rate limits, service outages, malformed responses, and languages it wasn’t trained on.
+Testing needs to cover edge cases and unexpected inputs: incomplete inputs, contradictory instructions, rate limits, service outages, malformed responses, languages the model wasn’t trained on.
+These scenarios reveal whether you built reliable patterns or just got lucky during your demo.

-Documentation saves your future self.
 Document every tool your agent uses, every external dependency, every timeout value, every retry policy, every fallback strategy.
 When something breaks at 2 AM, you’ll need this.
+Write it now, not during an outage.

 Human oversight for critical operations isn’t optional.
 AI reliability research consistently shows critical systems need humans in the loop with clear rollback paths.
 Your agent can propose actions.
 Humans approve high-stakes decisions.
+Companies successfully running agents in production treat them like junior team members who need supervision.
+Productive.
+Makes mistakes.
+Design the system accordingly.

 The gap between impressive demos and production systems is engineering discipline.
 Error handling.
 Monitoring.
 Graceful degradation.
 Circuit breakers.
 State persistence.
 Error budgets.

 Your brilliant agent that fails randomly is worth less than a predictable agent that admits its limitations.
 Build for reliability first.
 Improve capability second.
+That’s the only path from prototype to production that actually works.

 About the Author

-Amit Kothari is an experienced consultant, advisor, and educator specializing in AI and operations.
+Amit Kothari is an experienced consultant, advisor, coach, and educator specializing in AI and operations for executives and their companies.
 With 25+ years of experience and as the founder of Tallyfy (raised $3.6m), he helps mid-size companies identify, plan, and implement practical AI solutions that actually work.
 Originally British and now based in St. Louis, MO, Amit combines deep technical expertise with real-world business understanding.

 Disclaimer: The content in this article represents personal opinions based on extensive research and practical experience.
 While every effort has been made to ensure accuracy through data analysis and source verification, this should not be considered professional advice.
 Always consult with qualified professionals for decisions specific to your situation.